-Complex Regional Pain Syndrome
+What is Complex Regional Pain Syndrome?

 CRPS symptoms vary in severity and duration, although some cases are mild and eventually go away.
 In more severe cases, individuals may not recover and may have long-term disability.

 The cause of complex regional pain syndrome isn’t completely understood.
-It’s thought to be caused by an injury to or an abnormality of the peripheral and central nervous systems.
-CRPS typically occurs as a result of a trauma or an injury.
+It’s thought to be caused by an injury to or an abnormality of the peripheral and central nervous systems, as CRPS typically occurs as a result of a trauma or an injury.
 Complex regional pain syndrome occurs in two types, with similar signs and symptoms, but different causes:

 Also known as reflex sympathetic dystrophy syndrome (RSD), this type occurs after an illness or injury that didn’t directly damage the nerves in your affected limb.
 About 90 percent of people with complex regional pain syndrome have type 1.